DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   closer to where the functionality is implemented.
 Therefore, the code for handling a servo is only included in FLASH if the servo driver module is configured.
 - Sensors/Turnouts/Outputs: Modify turnout handling to more effectively store the turnout parameters in the available space.
   Allows range of up to 0-511 for activeposition and inactiveposition (nominal range for a typical servo is 200-400).
-- HAL: For GPIO devices (MCP23008 and MCP23017) allow the ‘interrupt’ output pin from the module to be connected to an Arduino digital input pin so that the module will only be polled if this ‘interrupt’ signal is activated (pulled down) by the module to signify that one or more of the module’s inputs have changed state.
+- HAL: For GPIO devices (MCP23008 and MCP23017) allow the 'interrupt' output pin from the module to be connected to an Arduino digital input pin so that the module will only be polled if this 'interrupt' signal is activated (pulled down) by the module to signify that one or more of the module's inputs have changed state.
 The interrupt signal from multiple modules can be connected together to minimise pin usage, or they may be kept separate.
 - HAL: Enable pull-ups to be configured on remote (I/O extender) digital inputs as for Arduino pins.
 This feature may be removed, as feedback received indicates that there is no benefit in switching pull-ups off, and some FLASH and RAM can be released by removing the code.